dropecho/storygen/README.md

   "]
 };

-should output something like
+/**
+ * Example output:

-bob the blue elf really loved eating bananas. bob the blue elf also was not a fan of cheese.
+ * bob the blue elf really loved eating bananas.
+ * bob the blue elf also was not a fan of cheese.
+ */

 ```